 Skip to main content

-Medicine Waste in Care Homes Project
+Medicine Waste in Care Homes

 Medicine provision to care homes is a complex process requiring regular communication across the interface between care homes, general practice, and community pharmacy.
 Workload is high; medicines management processes are complex, time consuming and high risk.
 Sites are physically remote from each other, adding to communication challenges.

 Medicines and inhalers comprise 23% of the overall NHS carbon footprint.
 Approximately £50 million worth of unused medicines are disposed of annually by care homes.
 The financial cost is well documented; environmental and social impacts are less well understood.
-Limited accountability for medicines costs, and inefficient interface prescription processes may contribute to the problem of avoidable waste.
+Limited accountability for medicines costs, and inefficient interface prescription processes and communication contribute to the problem of avoidable waste.

-What does this project aim to achieve?
+What did this project aim to achieve?

-We aim to:
+We aimed to:

-How will the project be delivered?
+How was the project delivered?

 2. Social – safety, staff time, local impacts of waste.